simon-anders/htseq/trunk/doc/install.rst

   ``python-dev`` package.
 For other Linux distributions, similar packages are available.

 * On MS Windows, MinGW_ is a commonly used build environment.
 Using it may be a bit tricky, so use a binary package if possible.
+If non is available, see below for detailed instructions.

 .. _MinGW: http://www.mingw.org/